SFU-CMPT-201/a7-pub/README.md

 (You can stop recording and come back later, or continue on.)

-## Task 1: Understanding the heap segment
+## Task 1: Understanding the Heap Segment

 *The heap segment* or simply *the heap* is a region of memory used when a program calls memory allocation functions.
 As you may know, there are four popular C standard library functions related